cwchentw/lightweight-cms/content/tip/tools-for-unix.md

 The utility script will create site configuration files and *posts* directory.

-## Run mdcms Sites Locally without Apache or Nginx
+## Run Lightweight CMS Sites Locally without Apache or Nginx

 Traditionally, PHP programmers install either Apache or Nginx to run PHP scripts locally.
 Nonetheless, it is not easy for beginners to write correct configurations for those web servers.
 With our utility script, you don't need to set up a local web server to run PHP scripts.

-Invoke this command to run a mdcms site locally:
+Invoke this command to run a Lightweight CMS site locally:

 ```shell
 $ ./tools/bin/serve